 Man faces sexual assault charge after incident on a plane

-An FBI agent says Cholewinski touched the arm of a woman next to him, and she pushed his hands away.
-The woman tells the FBI that Cholewinski grabbed her crotch, she pushed his hand away and told him to stop, at which point he said he was sorry.
+An FBI agent said in an affidavit that Cholewinski touched the arm of a woman next to him Tuesday, and she pushed his hands away.
+The woman said Cholewinski then grabbed her crotch, she pushed his hand away and told him to stop, at which point he held up his hands and said he was sorry.

-The crew moved the woman and her daughter to different seats.
-The American Airlines flight from Charlotte to Salt Lake City made an unscheduled stop in Tulsa, Oklahoma, where Cholewinski was arrested.
+Flight attendants moved the woman and her daughter to different seats.
+The American Airlines flight from Charlotte, North Carolina, to Salt Lake City made an unscheduled stop in Tulsa, where Cholewinski was arrested.
+Airport police charged him with public intoxication, then turned the case over to the FBI, which filed the sexual contact complaint.

+Cholewinski lives in Murray, Utah, according to federal officials, who believe he also goes by the name Cholewinski-Boyd.

+It wasn't immediately clear if the man had a lawyer who could comment on his behalf.

 Comments